olooney/oranlooney.com/content/post/genji-ko.md

 ```

-(Optimizing this function is left as a exercise to the reader, who may find the
+(Optimizing this function is left as an exercise to the reader, who may find the
 techniques described in my earlier article on writing [a fairly fast Fibonacci
 function][FFFF] helpful.)